pnp/blog/content/post/spfx-webpart-form-validation-using-react-formik.md

  lia-message-body-content
 ## Introduction

-Formik is the world\'s most popular open-source form library for React and React Native.
+Formik is the world's most popular open-source form library for React and React Native.
 We can also use this library in our SPFx web part as well to manage form validations.
-Using this library we don\'t have to write custom validations. so let\'s start step-by-step implementation.
+Using this library we don't have to write custom validations. so let's start step-by-step implementation.

 ### What is formik?